-Original post made by CDSI Research on Apr 24, 2008
+Original post made by CDSI Research, another community, on Apr 24, 2008

 Like many global corporations, institutions and industries, CDSI members do not work in Contra Costa County.
 The important message for economic development directors in our county's governments is the reasons our area does not attract technical and scientific start-ups and new divisions of major technology companies:

 #1 - Tax holidays including Free Trade Zones and Enterprise Zones are not easily established without governments' objections.

 #2 - Most certainly, housing is not affordable for scientific and engineering expertise needed and on-campus housing at technical centers has not been adopted.

 #3 - There is a lack of expertise in governments' economic development to attract and support new technology centers and technology start-ups.